 In this Napoleon’s Idiot Episode my Dad has waited a loooong time to watch me overcome one of the biggest mental blocks I have put on myself.

-Dad was not able to get on video to record this weeks episode of Napoleon’s Idiot because he had a pretty bad fall that dislocated his shoulder, broke his nose and gave him two black eyes.
+Dad was not able to get on the video to record this week’s episode of Napoleon’s Idiot because he had a pretty bad fall that dislocated his shoulder, broke his nose, and gave him two black eyes.

 We had recorded this a while back when I finished putting together a marketing piece (graphic design work) that took me hours to do.
 After putting it together I sent it to Dad and he called me up right away and asked if I would record his feedback to me.

 You see when putting together the Facebook Course and Skype Course here at Social Media 4 Beginners I looked at so many other video tutorials and got so discouraged because you can tell they have a team of people that help them.

-I was in a rut and my beautiful, wonderfully talented, graphic design extraordinaire and sister of mine was not around to help me, so I had no other choice then to just jump in and use the tools I had in order to create what my mind saw.
+I was in a rut and my beautiful, wonderfully talented, graphic design extraordinaire and sister of mine was not around to help me, so I had no other choice than to just jump in and use the tools I had in order to create what my mind saw.

 I don’t have any of the fancy photo editing software like Photoshop (had it on my Macbook Pro but that took a crash and now have a PC) so for this piece I actually used the FREE online photo editing site PicMonkey to create this graphic.